 This interview originally appeared on Campus Review – Good Universities Guide results: explained

-Ross White is Head of Data and Analytics for Good Education Group and heads up the production team for The Good Universities Guide.
+Ross White is Head of Data and Analytics for Good Education Media and heads up the production team for The Good Universities Guide.
 Ross specialises in market insight within the education sector and has been involved in the evolution of the The Good Universities Guide publication for over 10 years.
 Learn more about Ross.